 1. Prior to Application

-Applicants seeking to receive a variance should request an informational meeting with Planning staff or obtain an information packet.
-Useful information to have available when meeting with or phoning Planning staff includes:
+Applicants seeking to receive a variance should request an informational meeting with City Staff or obtain an information packet.
+Useful information to have available when meeting with or phoning City Staff includes:

 - Address of the property

-- Detailed sketch or plat of the existing area
+- Detailed sketch, survey, or plat of the existing area

 - Proposed variance and preliminary site plan (including detailed measurements)

 A variance application form lists all of the required information for submittal.

 2. Application Submittal

 Applicants must submit a completed application form, including all relevant information, to the Development Services Department.
 The burden of proof to show the variance request meets applicable criteria falls on the Applicant.